socrateslee/git-deploy-archive/README.md

 ```

 ## .git-deploy-archive file
-.git-deploy-archive file is a simple configuration file, each line of the file contains 1) remote repo address, 2) treeish, 3) file or directory path to extract, 4) optional path prefix for content extracted, 4) optional renamed prefix for content extracted.
+.git-deploy-archive file is a simple configuration file, each line of the file contains 1) remote repo address, 2) treeish, 3) file or directory path to extract, 4) optional local path prefix for content extracted.
 A sample file is as below:

 ```
 # basic